florian/reading-notes/books/8_Software_Engineering_at_Google/13_Test_Doubles.md

 	- > Some people at Google jokingly refer to tests that overuse interaction testing as *change-detector tests* because they fail in response to any change to the production code, even if the behavior of the system under test remains unchanged
 	- Reasons to use interaction testing
 		1. Other ways to test are infeasible
-		2. How the method is being called is actually part of the contract, i.e. you want a callback to be called in a specific way or you do not want multiple calls because of caching
+		2. How the method is being called is actually part of the contract, e.g. you want a callback to be called in a specific way or you do not want multiple calls because of caching
 	- > If you are not able to perform state testing in a unit test, strongly consider supplementing your test suite with larger-scoped tests that do perform state testing
 	- You only need interaction testing for functions with side effects.
 If the function has no side effects, you will be able to test by asserting something about the return value